wz0919/ML-based-on-NumPy/K-Means/result.md

-Both elbow method and kmeans method are based on the approaches finding new centroid in kmeans++
+Both elbow method and kmeans method are based on the approaches of finding new centroid in kmeans++

 elbow method result
 ---